wwongpai/Observability/agent/gke-standard/README.md

-# How to install the Datadog Agent on GKE Cluster Standard (You manage the cluster’s underlying infrastructure, giving you node configuration flexibilit)
+# How to install the Datadog Agent on GKE Standard Cluster

 Official document
 --------